JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 Drafting the Declaration of Independence in 1776 became the defining event in Thomas Jefferson's life.
-Despite Jefferson's desire to return to Virginia to help write that state's constitution, the Continental Congress appointed him to the five-person committee for drafting a declaration of independence.
+Despite Jefferson's desire to return to Virginia to help write that state's constitution, the Continental Congress appointed him to the five-person committee for drafting this.
 The colonies were united and The United states of America was born. to the british it was treason.

+It should be noted in an early draft he wrote about the abolishment of Slavery but it was removed because the south would not support that.

 ## THE NEW YORK AND NEW JERSEY CAMPAIGNS (1776-1777)

-Britain sent 25,000 troops to staten Island New York to fight the Rebels.
+Having fled Boston, Britain sent 25,000 troops to Staten Island New York to fight the Rebels.

 The New York and New Jersey campaign was a series of battles in 1776 and the winter months of 1777 for control of the Port of New York between British forces under General Sir William Howe and the Continental Army under General George Washington.

-Many battles such as the Battle of Kips Bay, the Battle of Harlem Heights and the Battle of White Plains.
+There were many battles such as the Battle of Kips Bay, the Battle of Harlem Heights and the Battle of White Plains.

-Washington fled to Virginia, defeated.
+But Washington's army was defeated and Washington fled to Virginia.
 The british were in New Jersey and settled in for a winter of partying and drinking.
-They also had Hessian mercenaries setup across the Delaware river in case Washington Attacked.
+They also had Hessian mercenaries setup across the Delaware river in case Washington attacked again.

 ## WASHINGTON CROSSING THE DELAWARE RIVER (December 25, 1776)

-On the night of December 25–26, 1776, `The Battle of Trenton`, in a surprise attack organized by George Washington against the Hessian forces in Trenton, New Jersey.
+On the night of December 25–26, 1776, in a surprise attack organized by George Washington against the Hessian forces in Trenton, New Jersey `The Battle of Trenton`.
 With 2,400 men he caught the Hessian forces off guard.

-`The Battle of Princeton` was fought near Princeton, New Jersey on January 3, 1777 and ending in a small victory for the Colonials.
+Then washing traveled to Princeton for `The Battle of Princeton` was fought near Princeton, New Jersey on January 3, 1777 and ending in a small victory for the Colonials.
 General Lord Cornwallis had left 1,400 British troops.

-The british abandoned southern New Jersey for the Winter.
+The british, defeated, abandoned southern New Jersey for the Winter.

 ## BENJAMIN FRANKLIN ASKING FRANCE FOR HELP (DECEMBER 1776)

-The Continental congress sent Benjamin Franklin to France to ask for help.
-But he just chilled.
+The Continental Congress sent Benjamin Franklin to France to ask for help.
+But he just chilled for a long time.

-## BATTLE OF BRANDYWINE CREEK (September 11, 1777)
+## THE BATTLE OF BRANDYWINE CREEK (September 11, 1777)

 To take over New York to divide the colonies in two.
 General Howe would move north while General Burgoyne would move south.
 But Howe decided to take philadelphia.
-`The Battle of Brandywine Creek` between Howe and Washington and defeated WAshington.
+`The Battle of Brandywine Creek` between Howe and Washington and defeated Washington.
-Congress escaped to York.
+Congress left Philly and escaped to York.

-## BATTLE OF BEMIS HEIGHTS (Oct 7, 1777)
+## THE BATTLE OF BEMIS HEIGHTS (Oct 7, 1777)

 Up north, spearheaded by Major General Benedict Arnold, in the wooded area of Bemis Heights south of Saratoga.
 Known as the Battle of Bemis Heights, or the Second Battle of Saratoga, this American victory proved to be a major turning point in the War.
+Again, Benedict Arnold was very successful.

 ## THE NEW BRITISH GENERAL - HENRY CLINTON (1777)

-Both Howe and Burgoyne were replaced by General Clinton.
+King George was furious loosing this battle so both Howe and Burgoyne were replaced by General Clinton.
-And Washington had to chill for the winter around Valley forge.
+Washington after loosing Philadelphia, had to chill for the winter around Valley Forge.
-But the French would help train Washington's men to fight.
+But Franklin finally got the French to help train Washington's men to fight.
+The came out of the winter of 1778 as a new amd improved force and wanted to take Philadelphia back.
+But they didn't have to as the British left Philadelphia to pool their resources in New York.

-## BATTLE OF MONMOUTH (June 28, 1778)
+## THE BATTLE OF MONMOUTH (June 28, 1778)

+Washington sent Benedict Arnold to reoccupy Philly as he pursued the British through New Jersey.

-Battle of Monmouth
+Then on June 28, the Battle of Monmouth took place on a hot summer day.
+It was a draw but the British fled to New York.

+## FRENCH & SPAIN ENTRY INTO THE WAR (1778-1779)

+John Adam went to France to help Benjamin Franklin get more support from the French.
+They sent supplies and support and enlisted Native Americans to help fight the British.

+## AFRICAN AMERICANS

+Originally Washington would not allow slaves to join the Continental Army, but after the British promised freedom to any slaves that joined their army, Washington reversed his decision.
+But even after the war many where returned to slavery and harsh discrimination.

+## BENEDICT ARNOLD

+Benedict Arnold was in Philly and married one of elites of Philly.
+But the people of philly accused Arnold of having pro british sentiments.
+To keep the people happy, Washington called Arnold improper and imprudent.
+This was the last straw for Arnold having won major battles and feeling he did not get the recognition he deserved.

+Arnold asked Washington to put him in charge of the Fort at West Point, then he contacted the British offering to hand the plans of the fort over to them.
+But his treasonous plan were discovered on a captured British officer but Arnold managed to escape before they could arrest him and fled to New York.
+Now Arnold was part of the British and led raids on like the one in Richmond Virginia in 1781.

+## BRITISH TAKING THE SOUTH (1780-1781)

+After the French entered the war on the side of the Americans in 1778, the British shifted their focus to a campaign in the South The British took part of Georgia and South Carolina.
+This was very brutal war.

+The Continental Congress sent Horatio Gates to the South and lost against Cornwallis.
+Then Washington sent his guy, Nathaneal Greene and there was `The Battle of Cowpens` January 17, 1781 in South Carolina.

+## THE BATTLE OF GUILFORD COURTHOUSE (March 15, 1781)

+The British chased Greene up through North Carolina.
+Greene led Cornwallis to Virginia far away from his supply line.
+Greene picked up reinforcements and had
+`The Battle of Guilford Courthouse`.

+Although British troops under Lieutenant General Charles Cornwallis scored a tactical victory at Guilford Courthouse over American forces under Major General Nathanael Greene, the British suffered significant troop losses during the battle.

+## THE BATTLE OF YORKTOWN (October 17, 1781)

+Afterward, Cornwallis abandoned his campaign for the Carolinas and instead took his army into Virginia to Yorktown.

+General George Washington, commanding a force of 17,000 French and Continental troops, begins the siege known as the Battle of Yorktown against British General Lord Charles Cornwallis and a contingent of 9,000 British troops at Yorktown, Virginia, in the most important battle of the Revolutionary War.
+Cornwallis surrendered to Washington in the field at Yorktown on October 17, 1781, effectively ending the War for Independence.

+## TREATY OF PARIS & AFTERMATH (September 3, 1783)

+They defeated Cornwallis and he surrendered and parliament realized the war was not worth it.

+The Treaty of Paris was the official peace treaty between the United States and Britain that ended the American Revolutionary War.
+It was signed on September 3, 1783.
+The Congress of the Confederation ratified the treaty on January 14, 1784.

+In the terms of the treaty, France gave up all its territories in mainland North America, effectively ending any foreign military threat to the British colonies there and the colonies agreed to pay debt to Britain.

+The independence needed a better charter, hence the Constitution was written during the Philadelphia Convention—now known as the Constitutional Convention—which convened from May 25 to September 17, 1787.
+It was signed on September 17, 1787.

+_We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America._

+Washington wanted to retire, but others wanted him to be the first leader of this new land.
+Washington became President in April 30, 1789.
+He set up a cabinet because no President can know everything no matter how much of a stable genius they claim to be.
+He could of made the President anything he wanted but he made it like it is today.